edwardtjoe/bask-app/privacy.md

 ## Your control

-- You can grant or revoke Location, Camera, Photos, and Notification permissions at any time in iOS Settings.
+- You can grant or revoke Location, Camera, Photos, Notification, and Alarm permissions at any time in iOS Settings.
 - **Delete everything:** Settings → Data & privacy → "Delete all my data" removes your profile, saved locations, planned sessions, session history, and all skin-tone records and images from your device in a single action.
 You can also delete individual skin-tone entries.
 - Uninstalling the app also removes all local data.